Home Cats Cough and Cold in Cats: My Cat Has a Cold, What Should I do?

 Just like cough and cold in humans, cats can catch “cold” from other cats and spread them among each other quickly.

-Your Cat Has a Cold, What Should You Do?
+Your Cat Has Cough and Cold, What Should You Do?

 It is almost impossible to maintain quarantine within a single house for infected and uninfected cats.
 If your cat has a cold, your first step should be to isolate them if you have other cats and observe the others for further symptoms.